glebd/cocoafob/README.markdown

 [0] The Mac developer community that continues to amaze me.

-[1] Base32 implementation is Copyright (C) 2007 by Samuel Tesla and comes from Ruby base32 gem: <http://rubyforge.org/projects/base32/>.
+[1] Base32 implementation is Copyright &copy; 2007 by Samuel Tesla and comes from Ruby base32 gem: <http://rubyforge.org/projects/base32/>.
 Samuel Tesla's blog is at <http://blog.alieniloquent.com/tag/base32/>.